 Most persons face this issue only in a time of crisis.
 A senseless accident, a wasting disease, or an awful crime demands some explanation.
-In recent days, evil has shown its face in a mother who killed her own children in Texas, suicide bombers on the West Bank, and charred bodies in Fallujah.
+Yesterday, evil showed its face again as Hurricane Katrina came ashore on the Gulf Coast.

 For the atheist, this is no great problem.
 Life is a cosmic accident, morality is an arbitrary game by which we order our lives, and meaning is non-existent.
 As Oxford University's Professor Richard Dawkins explains, human life is nothing more than a way for selfish genes to multiply and reproduce.
 There is no meaning or dignity to humanity.